 Takashi Murakami at the MFA: Doing Away with the Western Gaze

-by Rachel Kubrick
+By Rachel Kubrick

-(On another note: if you have yet to take a moment to yourself in the Buddhist Temple Room in the Japanese galleries, especially during midterms or finals, add it to your college bucket list)
+(On another note: if you have yet to take a moment to yourself in the Buddhist Temple Room in the Japanese galleries, especially during midterms or finals, add it to your college bucket list.)

 Takashi Murakami: Lineage of Eccentrics begins and ends with two utterly captivating works, both inspired by the Eccentric painter Soga Shōhaku of the Edo period.
 The opening work, Transcendent Attacking a Whirlwind, was commissioned for this exhibit and is a sight to behold.
 It is overwhelming but wonderful, featuring a collision of color patterns, graphic techniques, and freakish figures in the form of Shōhaku’s singular style.
-Before you leave the exhibition, be prepared for a gorgeous final gallery placing Shōhaku’s 1763 painting Dragon and Clouds with Murakami’s 2010 counterpart Dragon in Clouds--Red Mutation: The version I painted myself in annoyance after Professor Tsuji told me, “Why don’t you paint something yourself for once?”
+Before leaving the exhibition, be prepared for a gorgeous final gallery placing Shōhaku’s 1763 painting Dragon and Clouds with Murakami’s 2010 counterpart Dragon in Clouds--Red Mutation: The version I painted myself in annoyance after Professor Tsuji told me, “Why don’t you paint something yourself for once?”
 The nearly sixty foot painting was produced in a mere 24 hour period, but the final product is not rushed or lacking.
-Rather it is confrontational yet contemplative, commanding your attention but in a spiritual manner, just as the Shōhaku work would have in its original temple context.
+Rather, it is confrontational yet contemplative, commanding your attention but in a spiritual manner, just as the Shōhaku work would have in its original temple context.
 As stated in the comical title, Murakami’s giant piece is painted purely in shades of red, adding a new lens for representation to the traditional black ink of the Japanese artistic canon.

 Finally, the Superflat paintings provide the backbone of the show as Murakami’s most recognizable works.
 His distinguishable iconography, including a cast of characters like Mr. DOB, Kaikai, and Kiki, never fails to be charming, intriguing, as well as aesthetically pleasing.
-On leaving the Museum of Fine Arts’s Gund Gallery, my only complaint was that Lineage of Eccentrics did not include more pieces, both of Murakami and of the Japanese Eccentrics that influenced his innovations.
+On leaving the Museum of Fine Arts’s Gund Gallery, my only complaint was that Lineage of Eccentrics did not include more artwork, both of Murakami and of the Japanese Eccentrics that influenced his innovations.